Ismaël Bamba

-Ismaël Bamba (born November 10, 1987 in Côte d'Ivoire) is a Canadian football wide receiver for the Montreal Alouettes of the Canadian Football League.
-He was selected 39th overall by the Saskatchewan Roughriders in the 2012 CFL Draft.
-After the 2011 CIS season, he was ranked as the 11th best player in the Canadian Football League’s Amateur Scouting Bureau final rankings for players eligible in the 2012 CFL Draft, and sixth by players in Canadian Interuniversity Sport.
+Ismaël Bamba (born November 10, 1987) is an Ivorian former professional Canadian football wide receiver who played for the Montreal Alouettes of the Canadian Football League (CFL) in 2013.
+He was selected 39th overall by the Saskatchewan Roughriders in the 2012 CFL draft.
+After the 2011 CIS season, he was ranked as the 11th best player in the Canadian Football League’s Amateur Scouting Bureau final rankings for players eligible in the 2012 CFL draft, and sixth by players in Canadian Interuniversity Sport.
 He played CIS football with the Sherbrooke Vert et Or.
 He also played for the St. Leonard Cougars of the CJFL and for the University of North Dakota Fighting Sioux.